 - 1) Slopes greater than 25 percent should be avoided whenever possible for construction of permanent roads, structures and OWTS. - 2) Temporary cuts for foundation construction should be constructed to OSHA standards for temporary excavations.
-Permanent, unretained cuts for driveways or building sites should be kept as shallow as possible and should not exceed a 3(Horizontal) to 1(Vertical) configuration for the topsoil and organic materials and a 2(Horizontal) to 1(Vertical) configuration for the clays and bedrock materials.
+Permanent, unretained cuts for driveways or building sites should be kept as shallow as possible and should not exceed a 3(Horizontal) to 1(Vertical) configuration for the topsoil and organic materials and a 2(Horizontal) to 1(Vertical) configuration for the clays.
 We recommend these cuts be limited to 10 feet in height or less unless stable bedrock is encountered.
 The risk of slope instability will be significantly increased if groundwater seepage is encountered in the cuts.
 NWCC office should be notified immediately to evaluate the site if seepage is encountered or deeper cuts are planned and determine if additional investigations and/or stabilization measures are warranted. - 3) Excavating during periods of low runoff at the site can reduce potential slope instability during excavation.
-Excavations should not be attempted during the spring or early summer when seasonal runoff and groundwater levels are typically high. - 4) Fills up to 15 feet in height can be constructed at the site and should be constructed to a 2(Horizontal) to 1(Vertical) or flatter configuration.
+Excavations should not be attempted during the spring or early summer when seasonal runoff and groundwater levels are typically high. - 4) Fills up to 10 feet in height can be constructed at the site and should be constructed to a 2(Horizontal) to 1(Vertical) or flatter configuration.
 The fill areas should be prepared by stripping any existing fill materials and topsoil and organics, scarification and compaction to at least 95% of the maximum standard Proctor density and within 2% of optimum moisture content as determined by ASTM D698.
-The fills should be properly benched/keyed into the natural hillsides after the existing fill materials, natural topsoil and organic materials, silts and clays have been removed.
-The fill materials should consist of the on-site soils (exclusive of topsoil, organics or silts) and be uniformly placed and compacted in 6 to 8 inch loose lifts to the minimum density value and moisture content range indicated above.

-- 5) Proper surface drainage features should be provided around all permanent cuts and fills and steep natural slopes to direct surface runoff away from these areas.
+The fills should be properly benched/keyed into the natural hillsides after the natural topsoil and organic materials have been removed.
+The fill materials should consist of the on-site soils (exclusive of topsoil, organics or silts) and be uniformly placed and compacted in 6 to 8-inch loose lifts to the minimum density value and moisture content range indicated above. - 5) Proper surface drainage features should be provided around all permanent cuts and fills and steep natural slopes to direct surface runoff away from these areas.
 Cuts, fills and other stripped areas should be protected against erosion by revegetation or other methods.
-Areas of concentrated drainage should be avoided and may require the use of riprap for erosion control. - 6) A qualified engineer experienced in this area should prepare site grading and drainage plans.
+Areas of concentrated drainage should be avoided and may require the use of riprap for erosion control.
+NWCC recommends that a maximum of 4 inches of topsoil be placed over the new cut and fill slopes.
+It should be noted that the newly placed topsoil materials may slough/slide off the slopes during the spring runoff seasons until the root zone in the vegetated cover establishes. - 6) A qualified engineer experienced in this area should prepare site grading and drainage plans.
 The contractor must provide a construction sequencing plan for excavation, wall construction and bracing and backfilling for the steeper and more sensitive portions of the site prior to starting the excavations or construction.

-Limitations: The recommendations provided in this report are based on the soils encountered at this site and NWCC's understanding of the proposed construction.
-NWCC believes this information gives a high degree of reliability for anticipating behavior of the proposed structures; however, NWCC's recommendations are professional opinions and cannot control nature, nor can they assure the soils profiles beneath those or adjacent to those observed.
+Limitations: The recommendations provided in this report are based on the soils and bedrock materials encountered at this site and NWCC's assumptions regarding the proposed construction.
+NWCC believes this information gives a high degree of reliability for anticipating behavior of the proposed structures;

+however, NWCC's recommendations are professional opinions and cannot control nature, nor can they assure the soils profiles beneath those or adjacent to those observed.
 No warranties expressed or implied are given on the content of this report.